PerlDancer/perldancer-book/README.md

   * Introduction
     * How this book was written
     * How to read this book
-    * Resources for beginning web application developers
-      * SQL injection
-      * Parameter checking
-      * XSS and CSRF
-      * What else???
     * "Ballet", a real-life application
   * Chapter X - Bootstraping the application, very first steps
     * In this chapter, we create an app from scracth and make it display our homepage